Ōgi logo Ōgi

 Captures and pieces in hand

-When a piece is captured, it does not leave the game permanently: it is moved to the capturing player's reserve; we say the piece is held in hand.
-In Japanese, such pieces are called 持ち駒(mochigoma) or 手駒(tegoma).
+When a piece is captured, it does not permanently leave the game: it is removed from the board and placed in the reserve of the player who captured it.
+It is then said to be held in hand.
+In Japanese, these pieces are called 持ち駒(mochigoma) or 手駒(tegoma).

-Instead of moving a piece already on the board, a player may, on their turn, drop a piece they have in hand: they place it on any empty square, with its unpromoted side face up.
-The piece then joins the player's active forces on the board.
+Instead of moving a piece already on the board, a player may, on their turn, drop a piece they hold in hand: they place it on an empty square, and the piece then joins their active pieces.
+A drop preserves the exact state of the piece in hand at the moment it is placed (promoted or unpromoted).
 Each drop counts as a full move.

-A drop does not allow you to capture an opposing piece (the destination square must be empty), nor does it allow you to promote the piece immediately, even if it is dropped into the promotion zone.
-From that point on, however, that piece can capture and be promoted on its subsequent moves, just like any other piece in play.
+A drop does not allow capturing an opponent's piece (the destination square must be empty), nor does it allow immediate promotion of the piece, even if it is dropped into the promotion zone.
+Dropping an unpromoted piece in hand into the promotion zone does not trigger promotion; however, a piece already promoted in hand is dropped while remaining promoted.
+From that moment on, the piece can capture and be promoted on its subsequent moves, like any other piece in play.

 Restrictions on drops